Here are some ideas for organizing and storing teaching materials.

-Having taught Pre-K for 12 years, I have too much stuff, really.
+Having taught Pre-K for 12 years, I have a lot of teaching materials!

 I have my books organized mostly by themes.
 The book boxes came from Lakeshore, and the books are sorted by topic into those.
 I put them in 2.5 gallon ziplock bags to prevent them from getting dusty.
 My book boxes are: (Top Row) Colors/Beginning of School, Families, Pets, Winter/Polar Animals, Forest Animals, Farm; (2nd Row from Top) Christmas, Fairy Tales, Transportation, Community Helpers, Plants/Pond Animals, Ocean; (3rd Row from Top) Dinosaurs, Safari Animals, Rainforest Animals, Bugs, Halloween/Pumpkins, Holidays (Thanksgiving/Valentines/St. Patrick’s); (Bottom Row) Misc., Misc., ABC, Science, Math, Music.